MoneyWise

 Focus group

-We conducted a 60-minute focus group with 3 potential users to gather feedback on the two prototypes.
+We conducted a focus group with 3 users to gather feedback on the two prototypes.
 The discussion transcripts were analysed using the Google HEART framework, categorizing user reactions into Happiness, Engagement, Adoption, and Retention.

 Focus Group Discussion Analysed Using Google HEART Framework